-- ▶ Press the DIADUR key to open the HEROS menu
+- Press the DIADUR key to open the

 - Select Remote Desktop Manager

 - > The control opens the Remote Desktop Manager.

 - Select the desired connection

 - Select the right arrow symbol in the menu bar

-- > The control opens a drop-down menu.
+- > The control displays a selection menu.

 - Select Export the connections

 - > The control opens a pop-up window.

 - Define the name of the saved file

-- ► Select the target file
+- Select the target file

-- ▶ Select Save
+- Select Save

-- The control saves the connection data under the name defined in the pop-up window
+- > The control saves the connection data under the name defined in the pop-up window